 Spelling

-Spell checking can be automated with the hunspell package in R (Ooms, 2018), which is the spell checking library used in popular programs such as FireFox, Chrome, RStudio, and OpenOffice.
-Each answer can be checked for misspellings across an entire column of answers, which is located in the master dataset.
+Spell checking can be automated with the hunspell package in R (Ooms, 2018), Each answer can be checked for misspellings across an entire column of answers, which is located in the master dataset.
 The default dictionary is American English, and the hunspell vignettes provide details on how to import your own dictionary for non-English languages.
 The choice of dictionary should also normalize between multiple varieties of the same language, for example, the "en_GB" would convert to British English spellings.

 ## Lower case to normalize master$answer <- tolower(master$answer) ## Install the hunspell package if necessary #install.packages("hunspell") library(hunspell) ## Check the participant answers ## The output is a list of spelling errors for each line spelling_errors <- hunspell(master$answer, dict = dictionary("en_US"))